martynas199/EliteBooker-frontend/TYPOGRAPHY_SUMMARY.md

 ## ✅ Implementation Complete

-I've successfully integrated a luxury typography system into your Noble Elegance beauty salon app using **Playfair Display** for headings and **Poppins** for body text.
+I've successfully integrated a luxury typography system into your Elite Booker beauty salon app using **Playfair Display** for headings and **Poppins** for body text.

 ---